 Research Excellence Awards

-Recognises and celebrates outstanding early career researchers and research supervisors, and the important role they play in our research achievements.
+Recognises and celebrates excellence in the translation of research, outstanding early career researchers and research supervisors, and the important role they play in our research achievements.

-The Research Excellence Awards are awarded under two categories:
+The Research Excellence Awards are awarded under three categories:

 Research Supervision Excellence Award